kjswaruph/fossee-intern-task/02-keycloak-setup.md

 5. Enter your password
 6. Turn off temporary
 7. Now navigate to Role Mapping and click on Assign role > Realm roles and assign admin role
-8. Save and delete old admin user and relogin
+8. Save and relogin with new admin and delete old admin user.

 ![Keycloak admin console](./screenshots/02-images/keycloak-admin-console.png)

 ## 8. Create Realm

 It is better to have a realm other than master for next steps

 - Go to Manage realms > Create realm
 - Enter realm name: sso-apps
 - Click on Create button
 - Now navigate to Manage > Users > Create new user
 - Email verified: on
-- Username: ssoadmin
+- Username: sso-admin
 - Email: your_email
 - First name: your_first_name
 - Last name: your_last_name
 - Click on Create button
 - Now open Credentials tab and click on Set password